adrianstevens/Xamarin-Plugins/SimpleAudioPlayer/README.md

 ### SimpleAudioPlayer
 SimpleAudioPlayer plays local files and audio data as a stream.
-This allows you to store audio data in a portable class library and play it on all supported platforms.
+This allows you to store audio data in a .NET Stanard Portable Class Library and play it on all supported platforms.

 ### Setup
 * Available on NuGet: http://www.nuget.org/packages/Xam.Plugin.SimpleAudioPlayer [![NuGet](https://img.shields.io/nuget/v/Xam.Plugin.SimpleAudioPlayer.svg?label=NuGet)](https://www.nuget.org/packages/Xam.Plugin.SimpleAudioPlayer/)